zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # [fit] to *struggle* when
 # [fit] moving to SwiftUI

+^If it isn't clear by now, let me say that again: SwiftUI is a massive shift from AppKit and UIKit.
-^If you're not struggling, you're probably doing it wrong ^This is such an important point that I've made a slide to further enphatized it.
+^If you're not struggling when moving from UIKit, you're probably doing it wrong ^This is such an important point that I've made a slide to further enphatized it.
 ^It’s like somebody fluent in one language is surprised that it cannot be as fluent in another one.
 ^Yes, they share some grammars
-^SwiftUI doesn’t care about your 10 years of experience in UIKit ^When people say that something is impossible in SwiftUI, it means they haven’t figured it out and give up.
+^SwiftUI doesn’t care about your 10 years of experience in UIKit ^All of us is still figuring it out
+^When people say that something is impossible in SwiftUI, it means they haven’t figured it out and give up.

 ---